denoland/deno/docs/runtime/web_storage_api.md

 ### Example

-The following snippet accesses the current domain's local Storage object and adds a data item to it using Storage.setItem().
+The following snippet accesses the local storage bucket for the current origin and adds a data item to it using `setItem()`.

 ```ts
 localStorage.setItem("myDemo", "Deno App");